 - Tutorial Services tutoring is free to all students in Math, English, and many other subject areas. - By Appointment to ensure time with a tutor, students are encouraged to make appointments with a tutor.
-Appointments can be made online thru Starfish, by phone, or by email. - Walk-in Tutoring peer tutors are generally available to take walk-ins, so even if students do not have appointments, they are welcome to walk-in and see if any tutors are available.
-While waiting for a tutor to become available, students are encouraged to use the NetTutor online tutoring service or many of the online resources available to them. - One-on-One or Group Tutoring One-on-one tutoring is generally the preferred method for most students however, group tutoring is also available to students who want to get tutoring as a group. - Remote Tutoring many peer tutors are available to provide tutoring services remotely.
-This means that students can schedule appointments for remote tutoring if they have access to a computer with a webcam and reliable Internet. - Online Tutoring Services in addition to peer tutoring, students also have access, free of charge, to NetTutor, an online tutoring service. - Embedded Tutoring some of courses offered have embedded tutors that can provide additional assistance to students. - Test Proctoring Services all online courses require at least one exam to be proctored.
-The proctored exam can be the final exam, the midterm exam, or any major exam given in the online course.
-On-site exam proctoring is available in the TLSC as well as at Fort Irwin.
-Online proctoring is provided, for a small fee for students unable to make it to campus.
-Please contact the TLSC for details.

-- Access to Counseling and Instructional Faculty in addition to the availability of Counseling and Instructional Faculty during their regular office hours, many of them are also available in the TLSC to provide academic advisement and assistance to students. - The TLSC also provides the following: - o Academic skills workshops and orientations - Study Hall - Basic computer assistance - Canvas login and navigation assistance - Single Sign-on and password reset assistance - Assistance with email and Office 365 (Word, Excel, PowerPoint, etc.) - o Access to computers, Smartboard, copy machine, printer, and scanner - Access to and assistance with a variety of learning resources
+Appointments can be made online through SARS on the Single Sign-on Portal, by phone or by email. - Walk-in Tutoring peer tutors are generally available to take walk-ins, so even if students do not have appointments, they are welcome to walk-in and see if any tutors are available.
+While waiting for a tutor to become available, students are encouraged to use the NetTutor online tutoring service or many of the online resources available to them. - One-on-One or Group Tutoring One-on-one tutoring is generally the preferred method for most students.
+However, group tutoring is also available to students who want to get tutoring as a group. - Remote Tutoring many peer tutors are available to provide tutoring services remotely.
+This means that students can schedule appointments for remote tutoring if they have access to a computer with a webcam and reliable Internet via SARS on the Single Sign-on Portal - Online Tutoring Services in addition to peer tutoring, students also have access, free of charge, to NetTutor, an online tutoring service. - Embedded Tutoring some courses offered have embedded tutors that can provide additional assistance to students. - Test Proctoring Services -On-site exam proctoring is available in the TLSC as well as at Fort Irwin.
+Please contact the TLSC for details. - Access to Counseling and Instructional Faculty in addition to the availability of Counseling and Instructional Faculty during their regular office hours, many of them are also available in the TLSC to provide academic advisement and assistance to students.

+- The TLSC also provides the following:

+- Academic skills workshops and orientations

+- Study Hall

+- Basic computer assistance

+- o Canvas login and navigation assistance

+- o Single Sign-on and password reset assistance

+- o Assistance with email and Office 365 (Word, Excel, PowerPoint, etc.)

+- o Access to computers, Smartboard, copy machine, printer, and scanner

+- Access to and assistance with a variety of learning resources